Ample is a place for smart, interesting, and passionate people to call home. It’s also the first call for anyone seeking great digital work.

 Leave this to me.
 I believe the right way of doings things is the only way of doing things.
 Why write code unless it’s elegant and scalable?
 Why cheer on a basketball team other than UK?
 Why brew something other than an IPA?
 Do it right the first time and you need not worry about your site going down during the Cats game.

 Stories matter most.
 Facts are facts.
-In all fairness, I’m a writer, content strategist, and father of three girls.
+In all fairness, I was a writer first, content strategist, and father of three girls.
 I’m writing client stories by day and making up fairy tales at night.
 I may be a little biased.
 However, without the story on the page, it's tough sledding to get someone to buy your product.
 And that's a fact.

 Collaborate and listen.
 You’ll love me.
 I’m like 90s rap.
 I’ve got the technical know-how you want, mixed with just enough of that sincerity to let you know I care.
 I’m Tupac’s lyrics over Biggie’s beat.
 If you don’t get that, it’s cool.
 Let’s say this... “if there’s a problem, I’ll solve it.
 Check with my devs so we can resolve it.”